daherb/mulle-spatial/grammar/SpatialAbs.lagda.md

 The constructor for the empty vector sets the length in the type (!) to 0.
 The constructor `::` takes several arguments: An implicit number `n` (in curly brackets), a value of type `A` and a vector of length `n` containing elements of type `A`.
-As a result it again produces a vector containing `A`s but with the type containing the length plus 1.
+As a result it again produces a vector containing values of type `A` but with the type containing the length plus 1.
+Implicit arguments are arguments that don't have to be given by the user but instead can he infered.

 Now we can define a safe version of `head` only working on vectors of length greater than 0 (expressed as `suc n`, which is always at least 1 greater than zero):